At some point, we all need help. Pete, 67, has this advice for people who, like him, are experiencing health issues:

 “Check into the next step soon.
 Get it set up before you absolutely have to.
 Because, if you plan early, you get to make the choices.
 Do you want someone else choosing for you?”

 Location was key in selecting Crest View Senior Community at Blaine.
-During Pete’s six-week stay last summer at the St. Cloud VA Healthcare System, he asked his son to make arrangements for assisted living at Crest View, the nonprofit, faith-based campus that had opened a few months earlier.
+During Pete’s six-week stay last summer, he asked his son to make arrangements for assisted living at Crest View, the nonprofit, faith-based campus that had opened a few months earlier.

 Pete had watched Crest View rise from the ground just down the street from his apartment.
 Another plus was his son lived a few miles away, along with Pete’s adorable granddaughters, ages 3 and 8.